godlark/puppet-buildbot/README.md

   * Puppet Forge: <https://forge.puppetlabs.com/rji/buildbot>

 ## Overview
+This module is an experiment to manage buildmasters, buildslaves, and configurations for a Buildbot CI system.
+Since Buildbot is a powerful and complex framework, I'm not yet sure that it's worthwhile managing all aspects of the configuration in a Puppet-like way.
+This module should at least get the [PyFlakes sample config][5] up and running.

-This module manages masters and slaves in a Buildbot CI system.
-It installs `buildbot` and `buildbot-slave` via pip, manages configuration files, and manages the service with Buildbot's own methods (via the `buildbot` and `buildbot-slave` executables).
+Currently, this module supports installing `buildbot` and `buildbot-slave` via pip, manages/builds configuration files, and manages the service with Buildbot's own methods (via the `buildbot` and `buildbot-slave` executables).

 ## Compatibility
 This module was developed to work with Debian 7 "Wheezy" and RHEL/CentOS 6.
 It may work (with a little tweaking) on other Debian and EL-based distros, provided the system-wide Python is version 2.6 or 2.7.

+If this module should prove useful, I intend to add support for pyenv and virtualenv to make this a bit more portable.

 ## Usage
 ### Prerequisites